 Museum Hopping in Queretaro

 First of all, the historic city is filled with numerous museums giving an insight into its customs, traditions, and culture.
 It is not only the home of the typical historical or art museums.
 Also, those museums that display unconventional commodities like the “vermin museum” or “calendar museum.”
-Some of the best museums in Queretaro are Mucal Calendar Museum, Museum of the City, Art Museum of Queretaro, Queretaro Regional Museum.
+Some of the best museums in Queretaro are the Mucal Calendar Museum, the Museum of the City, the Art Museum of Queretaro, Queretaro Regional Museum.

 Winery in Queretaro

 Excellent wineries surround the city, a credit to the area, and the weather of the town allows the growth of grapes.
 This state possesses Mexico’s second-biggest wine region specializing in sparkling wine.
 There are around 25 vineyards, all growing, squeezing, and fermenting locally grown grapes.
-The vineyards, cells, and production facilities are all enjoyable places to visit for the tourists.
+The vineyards, cells, and production facilities are all enjoyable places to visit for tourists.

 Here below some wineries that you can visit during your stay